Bansal6003/Interpretable_AI_for_Zebrafish_Phenotyping/README.md

-# Human-Inspired AI for Zebrafish Phenotype & Behavior Analysis
+# Interpretable AI for Zebrafish Phenotyping and Behavior Analysis

 **Problem**